 - 1 cup heavy cream

-- 2 tbsp chopped fresh parsley
+- 2 tablespoon chopped fresh parsley

 - Add celery, leek, and fennel and cook about 5 minutes or until tender but not browned.

-Serve hot, with parsley for garnish.
+- Serve hot, with parsley for garnish.

 This post is sponsored by Raincoast Trading

 This project is supported by the BC Government’s Buy Local Program; delivered by the Investment Agriculture Foundation of BC with funding from the BC Ministry of Agriculture. #BCBuyLocal